-- FII.9 The student will develop a deeper understanding of English and other languages through study of French. - 1.
-Recognize critical sound distinctions and intonation patterns in French and English and their effects on the communication of meaning. - 2.
-Compare the diverse and unique aspects of French vocabulary and structural patterns of French and English. - 3.
-Compare the use of idiomatic expressions in French and English. - FII.10 The student will demonstrate understanding of similarities and differences between francophone cultures studied and those of the United States. - 1.
-Identify similarities and differences of traditions, such as comparing those related to holidays, foods, family, and celebrations with those of the United States - 2.
-Identify similarities and differences of geography and their impact on aspects of culture, such as comparing geographical influences on culture related to food, clothing, dwellings, transportation, recreation, and art.
+- WII.9 The student will develop a deeper understanding of English and other languages through study of the target language. - 1.
+Recognize critical sound distinctions and intonation patterns in the target language and in English and their effects on the communication of meaning. - 2.
+Compare the diverse and unique aspects of vocabulary and structural patterns of the target language and English.

+- WII.10 The student will demonstrate understanding of similarities and differences between the cultures studied and those of the United States. - 1.
+Identify similarities and differences of traditions, such as those related to holidays, foods, family, and celebrations. - 2.
+Identify similarities and differences of geography and their impact on aspects of culture, such as food, clothing, dwellings, transportation, recreation, and art. - 3.
+Compare the use of idiomatic expressions in the target language and English.

-- FII.11 The student will apply French language skills and francophone cultural knowledge in opportunities beyond the classroom setting for recreational, educational, and occupational purposes. - 1.
-Explain aspects of francophone culture discovered through interaction with other French speakers, and authentic media or technology. - 2.
-Use French-language resources, such as individuals and organizations in the community or technology, to reinforce cultural knowledge.
+- WII.11 The student will apply target-language skills and cultural knowledge in opportunities beyond the classroom setting for recreational, educational, and occupational purposes. - 1.
+Explain aspects of the target culture discovered through interaction with target language speakers, and authentic media or technology. - 2.
+Use target-language resources, such as individuals and organizations in the community or technology, to reinforce cultural knowledge.